Yasmin-FY/llm-safety-silencing/mitigations/README.md

 **15. Meta-Safety Layer with Circuit Breaker**

-There should be a monitoring system that can detect "I'm being manipulated" and halt conversation.
+There should be a monitoring system that can detect "I'm being manipulated/became corupted" and halt conversation.
 This should result in a pause, cutting the user off to the conversation while providing the user with an explanation.
 This requires a meta-cognitive architecture.

 **16. Independent External Audits**